oakasapoglu/projectile-drift/README.md

 # 3D Projectile Steering Demo

+A “vibe coding” uniform circular motion simulator with changing centers.

 This mini-game demonstrates a projectile that moves through 3D space with constant speed while the player steers by rotating the acceleration vector around the velocity direction.
 The result is a smooth, controllable arc that keeps speed and curvature radius predictable.
 The latest update adds swappable camera rigs plus a pointy projectile silhouette so you can instantly read heading while carving ribbons through the air.

 ## Features